dmitriyshub/ocp-kdump/docs/CRASH_QUICK_README.md

-# Analyzing Kernel Crashes with a Custom Crash Utility Container
+# Using Crash Tool Custom Container to Analyze a vmcore

+To determine the cause of the system crash, you can use the `crash` utility, which provides an interactive prompt very similar to the GNU Debugger (GDB).
+This utility allows you to interactively analyze a running Linux system as well as a core dump created by `kdump`, `netdump`, `diskdump`, or  `xendump` as well as a running Linux system.

 Kernel crashes can be tricky to diagnose, but with the crash utility, you can gain valuable insights into the causes of system failures.

 You can use a custom container image pre-configured with the crash tool to streamline this process.
 This setup lets you quickly analyze vmcore files by simply mounting them into the container.

 ## Build a new container image with crash tool and the kernel debuginfo packages